- Soil Association

 - increasing organic matter by adding compost and mulch.
 This will improve fertility, water retention, soil structure and biological activity.

-- growing green mulches, fast growing ground cover plants, on beds that you're not using.
+- growing green mulches, or fast growing ground cover plants, on beds that you're not using.

 - rotating your crops - read about crop rotation below to find out more.